 “Food for the body is not enough.
 There must be food for the soul.” - Dorothy Day

-Who is “Us”?: Meet The Staff of The Solo’s Food team
+Who are “We”?: Meet The Staff of The Solo’s Food team

 Below are the dedicated staff members of Solo’s Food and a bit of personal information that they want to share with you: